bump-sh/cli/README.md

 ### `bump preview [FILE]`

 You can preview your documentation by calling the `preview` command.
 A temporary preview will be created with a unique URL.
 This preview will be available for 30 minutes.
 You don't need any credentials to use this command.
-Here is an example usage:
+Here is an example of usage:

 ```sh-session